Mobility Group

 Dr Ian Holt and colleagues have been working on a project funded by the Orthopaedic Institute Ltd to make and utilise a human Schwann cell model of Charcot-Marie-Tooth disease type 1A (CMT1A).
 CMT1A is a hereditary condition affecting the insulating myelin sheath surrounding peripheral nerves which results in muscle weakness and wasting, and loss of sensation.
 Schwann cells surround the axons in peripheral nerves and produce the myelin sheath.
 In CMT1A, duplication of the PMP22 gene causes overexpression of peripheral myelin protein 22 (PMP22) in Schwann cells, leading to myelin sheath defects and nerve damage and loss.
 Therapy development is hindered by limited insights into the molecular pathways involved in PMP22 accumulation and clearance, and by limitations of current disease models, including high cost, time, and variability.

 To overcome the limitations of current disease models, human immortalised Schwann cells were engineered with plasmid vectors, to overexpress PMP22.
 The overexpressed fusion proteins contained a Green Fluorescent Protein (GFP) tag for visual identification and a promiscuous biotin ligase (BioID2) tag for proximity-dependent biotinylation.
 Control cells, expressing the two tags without PMP22 were also produced.
 Schwann cells were selected and cloned and the resultant cell lines validated to confirm that they were expressing the appropriate recombinant proteins.
 Control cells often had a smooth and regular appearance (as seen with non-transfected Schwann cells), whereas those cells overexpressing PMP22 had a spiky irregular appearance.
-Overexpressed PMP22 exhibited a punctate appearance and asymmetric localisation within the cytoplasm, suggestive of a role in Schwann cell polarity Figure 3.
+Overexpressed PMP22 exhibited a punctate appearance and asymmetric localisation within the cytoplasm, suggestive of a role in Schwann cell polarity (Figure 2).
+The cells were further characterised to show that they could be induced to upregulate markers of myelination potential.

-The BioID2 tag was used to label and enrich any proteins within close proximity that were interacting with the overexpressed PMP22, including low affinity and transient interactions.
+The BioID2 tag was used to label and enrich any proteins within close proximity of the overexpressed PMP22, including low affinity and transient interactions.
 The identity of these interacting partners was revealed by proteomic analysis.

 Several hundred proteins were identified in proximity of PMP22.
 Some of the proteins and pathways represent potential therapeutic targets for CMT1A by promoting degradation and enhanced trafficking of PMP22.
 The proteins were associated with several enriched molecular pathways including paxillin signalling which is responsible for regulating cell shape, motility and spreading and neuregulin signalling which promotes Schwann cell expansion, survival and myelination.
-One of the PMP22-interacting proteins was Extended Synaptotagmin-like Protein 1 (ESYT1), which is a component of the endoplasmic reticulum membrane.
-Microscopic analysis revealed close association between ESYT1 and overexpressed PMP22 Figure 4.
+The most significantly enriched PMP22-interacting proteins included integrins alpha-2 (ITGA2) and alpha-7 (ITGA7), which are expressed on the plasma membrane of Schwann cells and may interact with the extracellular matrix, which is necessary in order for myelination to occur.
+Microscopic analysis showed some colocalization between overexpressed PMP22 and ITGA2 in the cytoplasm and at the plasma membrane of the Schwann cells (Figure 3).

-This new cell model of CMT1A will be used to generate insights into the pathological mechanisms associated with CMT1A, to identify targets for therapy design and to screen compounds to evaluate their therapeutic potential, with the aim of reducing the aberrant accumulation of PMP22 in CMT1A.
+This new cell model of CMT1A is reproducible, cheap and easy to use and has been used to demonstrate molecular pathways and interactions.
+This cell model may complement existing models and be used to generate insights into the pathological mechanisms associated with CMT1A, to identify targets for therapy design and to screen compounds to evaluate their therapeutic potential, with the aim of reducing the aberrant accumulation of PMP22 in CMT1A.

-Figure 3 – Control Schwann cells (left) were smooth and regular whereas those overexpressing PMP22 (right) were spiky and irregular with aggregations within the cytoplasm
+Figure 2 – Control Schwann cells (left) were smooth and regular whereas those overexpressing PMP22 (right) were spiky and irregular with aggregations within the cytoplasm.

 The MDA Monoclonal Antibody Resource